-We respect the right of parents/carers to withdraw their children from Collective Worship.
+We respect the right of parents/carers to withdraw their children for Collective Worship.

-Withdrawal will only be made following a discussion with the Headteacher.
-This will then be followed by written confirmation of withdrawal.
+Withdrawal will only be made following a discussion with the Headteacher and that this is then followed by written confirmation of withdrawal.
 The Headteacher will keep a record of pupils who are withdrawn from Collective Worship.

-The school has a system of suitable supervision for pupils withdrawn from acts of Collective Worship; however no additional work is set or followed during this time.
+The schools have a system of suitable supervision for pupils withdrawn from acts of Collective Worship; however no additional work is set or followed during this time.